mathessec/VISERA/BACKEND/agentic-ai/README.md

 ## Example Questions

+**Product Queries:**
 - "how many active products are there?"
 - "show me all products"
+- "show me product names with their sku codes"
 - "list all inactive products"
 - "how many products are in the Electronics category?"

-- "find product with code PROD001"
-- "what's the total number of products that are currently active?"
+**Multi-Entity Queries:**
+- "show me shipments with assigned worker names"
+- "inventory stock with product and bin information"
+- "show me all users with their roles"
+- "tasks assigned to workers"

 ## Architecture

 ```
-Client Request → ProductAIController → ProductAIService → GeminiClient → Gemini API
+Client Request → UnifiedAIController → UnifiedAIService → GeminiClient → Gemini API
                                                               ↓
                                                          SQLValidator
                                                               ↓